gerhart01/Hyper-V-Tools/Plugin_for_volatility/README.md

 to <python_dir>\Lib\site-packages (f.e.
 C:\Python312x64\Lib\site-packages).
 	If you use some python virtual environment plugins, you need to copy files inside it.
 	For example to venv\Lib\site-packages for virtualenv.
-7. Create file C:\windows\hvmm.dmp.
+1. Create file C:\windows\hvmm.dmp.
 It can be empty (volatility have to read real file)
-8. Execute
+2. Execute

 ```
 python.exe vol.py -vv -f "C:\windows\hvmm.dmp" windows.pslist
 ```

 Often volatility is working bad with fresh Windows versions or old Windows versions with fresh updates.
-Take Windows 10 dump using LiveCloudKd and check it in volatility, if you see error messages when scanning Hyper-V VM.
+Take Windows 10 dump using LiveCloudKd and check it in volatility, if you see error messages, when scanning Hyper-V VM.
 Also you can check Windows 7 dump for correct volatility working purpose, according project pages: https://github.com/volatilityfoundation/volatility/wiki/Memory-Samples ...

 ![](./images/image001.png)